These healthy, hearty Vegetable Lasagna Roll-ups with cheese and tomato sauce are easier to make than traditional lasagna and still super delicious!

 - Make sure not to add too much toppings to each strip of pasta as you'll have difficulties rolling it up.

 - Pre-shredded mozzarella does not melt as nicely as cheese you shred yourself.

 - To store: Store leftover lasagna roll ups in the fridge for up to 4 days.

 - To reheat: You can reheat the recipe in the oven or microwave.

 - To freeze: Once cooled, tightly wrap the lasagna roll ups and freeze for up to 3 months.

 Nutrition information is calculated using an ingredient database and should be considered an estimate.

 If you like this recipe, please share with your friends and family.
 Do you want to taste more?
 Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Instagram, and Facebook for all delicious recipes updates.
 As always, I really appreciate you stopping by.

 Thank you so much for stopping by.
 Bring joy and veggie lasagna into your life.
 More delicious lasagna recipe to try?
-I am sure you would enjoy this Spinach Zucchini Lasagna!
+I am sure you would enjoy this Zucchini Lasagna!

 You can also try these Skinny Lasagna Rolls.
 They are made with part-skim ricotta and mozzarella and whole wheat noodles.
 It is easy, quick, and healthy meal for all your family.